Unmanaged vehicles on roads

 The Local Law outlines the process that Council undertakes when responding to complaints about unregistered, abandoned, or unsightly vehicles on Council roads and road related areas.
-For abandoned or unsightly vehicles, checks to ascertain the owner of a vehicle (without entering the vehicle) are performed prior to removal of the vehicle where possible and the owner is given a chance to remove it voluntarily.
+For, abandoned or unsightly vehicles, checks to ascertain the owner of a vehicle (without entering the vehicle) are performed prior to removal of the vehicle.
+Where possible the owner is given a chance to remove the vehicle.

-Vehicles that are unregistered or parked in a hazardous location may be removed immediately by Council.
+Vehicles that are unregistered or parked in a hazardous manner may be removed immediately by Council.
 Find out more information about:

 Private tow truck operators, second-hand vehicle dealerships or scrap metal recycling businesses may be able to assist with the removal of an unwanted vehicle, some offering a free or low-cost service.